pkulak/nanomemo/README.md

 you own the memo for your block, as block IDs can't be known ahead of time.

-A request is authorized by signing the payload with your private key (the public key being the `account` propery), using the exact signing method of Nano itself (ED25519 + Blake2b).
+A request is authorized by signing the payload with your private key (the public key being the `account` property), using the exact signing method of Nano itself (ED25519 + Blake2b).
 This can be tricky to get right with command line tools, so for this example we are piping a file directly into Httpie, for which we computed the signature beforehand.